-- A dice roller rolls dice and you plot the histogram of outcomes - Shown to right - The distribution is a multinomial - Parameters to be learned: p_1 , p_2 , p_3 , p_4 , p_5 , p_6 - Which of the two multinomial PDFs shown to the right is more likely to be the PDF for the dice? - Why?
+- A dice roller rolls dice and you plot the histogram of outcomes - Shown to right - The distribution is a multinomial - Parameters to be learned: $p_1, p_2, p_3, p_4, p_5, p_6$ - Which of the two probability distributions shown to the right is more likely to be the distribution for the dice? - Why?